 - 8th place in Amsterdam Marathon

 - 1st place in 2007 Halstead Marathon, in which she broke the Essex County Champion Course Record (which had stood for 9 years) by 11 minutes.
 Press coverage was excellent, including pictures of Fiona receiving the award in her Vegan Runners vest.

-- In June 2010 Fiona won the Rovaniemi (Finland) marathon, and in doing so set a Guiness world women's record for the fastest marathon ever inside the artic circle.
+- In June 2010 Fiona won the Rovaniemi (Finland) marathon, and in doing so set a Guinness world women’s record for the fastest marathon ever inside the arctic circle.

 - 10th place in Moscow